OpenBB-finance/OpenBB/website/content/bot/reference/discord/alerts/list.md

 # list

-List all of your active alerts
+This command allows the user to view a list of all their active alerts.
+It displays each alert along with its title, description, and time of creation, giving the user an overview of their active alerts at a glance.

 ### Usage